Empirical-org-Archive/Quill-Grammar/README.md

 a `uid` parameter identifying the id of the sentence writing activity in Quill Grammar.
 The LMS may also pass a `student` parameter to identify the student.

+#### Proofreading Story

+The module url for story (proofreading activity) is `/play/pf?uid`.
+It is assumed that the LMS will add a `uid` parameter identifying the id of the proofreading story activity in Quill Grammar.

 Firebase Data
 =============